mani11/BooksCatalog/README.md

 Now from the browser visit _**localhost:5000/login**_ to land on the login page.
 To visit the home page visit _**localhost:5000/catalog**_ or _**localhost:5000/**_

+**API end point**
+To view the data in the json format visit localhost:5000/catalog.json